 Sulphur

 Sulphur in water produces the familiar rotten-egg smell.
-It occurs naturally in some groundwater and can be treated through aeration, carbon filtration, or oxidizing filters, depending on the source.
+Some groundwater naturally contains sulfur, and depending on the source, people can treat it through aeration, carbon filtration, or oxidizing filters.

 Sediment and clarity